How to use and access CS First

-1) Identify your CS First Club location and teacher(s)
+1) Identify your CS First class location and teacher(s)

 - CS First Teachers can be volunteer teachers, community members, parents, adult members of your organization, local high school or college students, etc. Anyone can host, and no coding experience is needed.

-- Each club needs at least one person to set up and teach the club.
+- Each class needs at least one person to set up and teach the class.

-- Share training resources with the CS First teachers.
+- Share training resources with the teachers who will be leading the class.

-- Coordinate club dates and times with your teachers’ availability.
+- Coordinate class dates and times with your teachers’ availability.

 2) Explore the curriculum and decide what theme(s) you will use